Anti Allergy Bedding Australia

 What Is Anti-Allergy Bedding?

-Anti-allergy bedding is designed to help limit contact with common household allergens during sleep.
-These may include dust mite allergens, pet dander, pollen, and mould particles, which tend to collect in soft furnishings such as mattresses, pillows, and quilts.
+Anti-allergy bedding is designed to help limit contact with common household particles such as dust mite debris, pet dander, and pollen that can collect in soft furnishings.

 Unlike standard bedding, many anti-allergy products use tightly woven fabrics or mattress and pillow protectors that act as a physical barrier.
 While no bedding can eliminate allergens entirely, these materials may help reduce how much allergen passes through to the sleeper.